-2021 Outlook
+2022 Outlook

 NanoXplore's focus remains on further commercialization of graphene powder and pre-mixed graphene enhanced thermoplastic and thermoset products for the transportation, packaging (non-food), building, construction, industrial, and electronic packaging markets.
-Additionally, NanoXplore will focus on the development of graphene-silicon anodes for the energy storage market.
+Additionally, through its joint venture VoltaXplore with Martinrea, NanoXplore will focus on the development of EV batteries enhanced with graphene.